pearcej/cpp4python/_sources/Java4Python/definingclasses_old.rst

-Defining Classes in C++
+Defining Classes in Java
 ========================

-You have already seen how to define classes in C++.
+You have already seen how to define classes in Java.
+Its unavoidable for even the simplest of programs.
 In this section we will look at how we define classes to create our own data types.
 Lets start by creating a fraction class to extend the set of numeric data types provided by our language.
 The requirements for this new data type are as follows: